bravetechnologycoop/BraveButtons/README.md

    1. run the server setup script: `sudo ./setup_server.sh ./.env`

-## 3. Verify

-1. open the production dashboard and confirm that everything appears to be working normally

-1. Verify that the logs look reasonable

-   1. on the production Buttons server (access using ssh):

-      1. run `pm2 logs`

 # How to deploy a new version of the Lambda function

 1. cd into the `lambda` directory